Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsubsection{Velocity radio dipole}

-A large scale velocity flow dipole was pointed out in Refs. \cite{Wiltshire:2012uh,Bengaly:2017slg}.
-The dipole moment of the peculiar velocity field (dipole bulk flow) which is a sensitive probe of the amplitude and growth rate of fluctuations on large scales \cite{Koda:2013eya} was investigated by Refs. \cite{Watkins:2008hf,Feldman:2009es,Kashlinsky:2008ut,Kashlinsky:2009dw,Nusser:2011tu,Ma:2012tt,Turnbull:2011ty,Kashlinsky:2012gy,Hong:2014jla}.
+A large scale velocity flow dipole\footnote{For peculiar velocities as variation of the Hubble expansion produced by nearby nonlinear structures see in \citet{Wiltshire:2012uh} and for dipole anisotropy in radio source count, see in \citet{Bengaly:2017slg}.} was pointed out in \citet{Watkins:2008hf,Kashlinsky:2008ut}.
+The dipole moment of the peculiar velocity field (dipole bulk flow) which is a sensitive probe of the amplitude and growth rate of fluctuations on large scales \citep{Koda:2013eya} was investigated by \citet{Watkins:2008hf,Feldman:2009es,Kashlinsky:2008ut,Kashlinsky:2009dw,Nusser:2011tu,Ma:2012tt,Turnbull:2011ty,Kashlinsky:2012gy,Hong:2014jla}.
 In many cases the results are controversial and there is a debate in the literature on the consistency with the $\Lambda$CDM model.